Jcparkyn/phetch/README.md

 )
 ```

-For cases with lots of parameters, it is recommended to combine them into a [record](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/record) instead.
+For cases with lots of parameters, it is usually better to combine them into a [record](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/record) instead.
 This will allow you to define default values and other functionality.

+> :warning: Be careful when using classes or other mutable types as query parameters.
+Phetch uses the object's `GetHashCode()` and `Equals()` methods to determine whether the query needs to be re-fetched, so mutating a query argument after using it can have unexpected results.

 ### Mutations and Parameterless Queries